msu-cmse-courses/cmse495-SS24/Syllabus.md

 ## Class attendance

 This class is heavily based on material presented and worked on during class, and it is critical that you attend and participate fully every week!
-Therefore, class attendance is absolutely required.
+Therefore, class attendance is required.

 Arriving late or leaving early without prior arrangement with the instructor of your session may be counted as an unexcused absence.
 Note that if you have a legitimate reason to miss class (such as job, graduate school, or medical school interviews) you must arrange this ahead of time to be excused from class.
 Three or more unexcused absences will result in the reduction of your grade by one step (e.g., from 4.0 to 3.5), with additional absences reducing your grade further at the discretion of the course instructor. **_If you are unable to attend class or complete assignments due to illness or self-isolation (as per the CDC recommended guidelines), your instructor will work to provide the necessary accommodations to ensure that your performance in class is not significantly impacted._**